Hi, my name is Andrew Gaterell and I am a Physiotherapist with over 9 years experience at private practice clinics in Canada and Australia.

 The use of diagnostic technology is another important learning focus for me.
 Check out the information about the Kangatech testing and training platform and the objective insights it can bring to injury assessment, understanding and minimizing injury risk, rehabilitation and training.
 I have access to this amazing tool at the Sports Medicine Center.

 Outside of work, I spend my time training and competing in individual and team sports.
 I am an avid competitive soccer player having competed in Canada, England and Australia.
-In addition to soccer, I spend my time: mountain biking, rock climbing, surfing, playing ice hockey, running and strength and conditioning training.
-I completed my first 10k marathon in 2022 and am aiming to do more.
+In addition to soccer, I spend my time: mountain and road biking, rock climbing, surfing, playing ice hockey, running and strength and conditioning training.
+I completed my first 10k marathon in 2022 and in July 2023 completed the 70.3 Ironman in Muskoka Canada.
+I am aiming to do more.

 I’ve also worked with Provincial and National Special Olympics teams and athletes, local youth soccer clubs, provided therapy support for a level ‘A’ rugby club in Australia and for couple of seasons to a CCHL Jr A hockey team in Canada.